Immortals Can’t Protect a Cherokee Town

 Four days later, the entire army arrives from Cowee to the north and camps in the deserted town, for a total of around 2,400 men with more than a thousand pack horses.
 This is the end of the road for Capt.
 Erven, Sr., of the Mecklenburg County Regiment (first name unknown).
 He dies here, according to Lt.
 William Lenoir.
 Lenoir doesn’t say whether this was from natural causes, the greatest killer of soldiers in the 18th Century, or from a wound Erven might have received in a skirmish above Cowee.

 The next day officers gather somewhere—we can guess it is in the townhouse—for a “council of war” to discuss strategy.
-They decide to leave a number of cavalry behind while the rest of the army moves west to attack more towns.
-Monday the 16th, the main force heads west to take the general route followed by US 64 today.
+They decide to leave a number of men behind while the rest of the army moves west to attack more towns.
+Monday the 16th, the main force heads south for unknown reasons (to the right when facing the bridge) and eventually west.[b]

 Return and Fire

-The army returns on Sunday the 29th by way of Wayah Gap, having destroyed dozens of towns and crops in a loop as far as Hiawasee (modern Delano, Tenn.).
-There they had finally met up with the South Carolinians.
+The army returns around 4 p.m. on Sunday the 29th by way of Wayah Gap, having destroyed a dozen towns and crops in a loop as far as modern Murphy, near which they finally met up with the South Carolinians.
 The armies followed “a standard tactic—burn every house, cut down or trample the crops, seize or kill livestock, kill any Cherokees that fought back, and move on to the next towns… In some cases, prisoners would be taken and sold as slaves.
-In other cases, Cherokees were shot and killed, some scalped and, according to one account… a group of women villagers in Burning Town were walled up in a house and burned alive.”
+In other cases, Cherokees were shot and killed, (and) some scalped.”

 Lenoir noted without specifying where this happened, “One of the Guilford men, Samuel Curry, was left behind sick, was killed and scalped.”
 Two of the men left here in Nĭkwăsĭ´ had died in the interim as well.
-The next day the army crossed the river back toward Davidson’s Fort where the campaign started (now Old Fort, N.C., east of Asheville).
-They have been marking their route, which becomes known as the Rutherford Trace.
+The next day the army crosses the river back toward Davidson’s Fort where the campaign started (now Old Fort, east of Asheville), completing the route that becomes known as the Rutherford Trace.

 Lenoir doesn’t bother to state the obvious: Before leaving, they burn the town of Nĭkwăsĭ´ and destroy its entire food supply.

-- As part of an earlier campaign during the French & Indian War, a force of 1,500 British regulars and native troops, plus 1,000 colonial militia, converged here on Tuesday, June 9, 1761, after separate actions.
+- As part of a campaign during the French & Indian War, a force of 1,500 British regulars and Native American troops, plus 1,000 colonial militia, converged here on Tuesday, June 9, 1761, after separate actions.
 While camped for three days, they used the townhouse as a hospital for 53 men wounded in an ambush.
 They, too, destroyed the town and crops before marching north.

 - Beadle, Michael, ‘Rutherford Trace: Local Historians Examine the Legacy of a Shock-and-Awe Revolutionary War Campaign against the Cherokee’, Smoky Mountain News, 2006 <https://www.smokymountainnews.com/archives/item/13169-rutherford-trace-local-historians-examine-the-legacy-of-a-shock-and-awe-revolutionary-war-campaign-against-the-cherokee> [accessed 5 April 2020]